Jaguar to cut prices on 3 models in response to China's auto probe

 Tata shares slumped 5 percent on Friday, their biggest single-day fall since January.

-China's auto sector, dominated by foreign players such as Volkswagen AG (VOWG_p.DE) and Toyota Motor Corp (7203.T), has become the latest industry to be targeted by antitrust regulators, who have already punished companies in sectors ranging from milk powder to eye glasses over pricing.
+China's auto sector, dominated by foreign players such as Volkswagen AG and Toyota Motor Corp, has become the latest industry to be targeted by antitrust regulators, who have already punished companies in sectors ranging from milk powder to eye glasses over pricing.

 Jaguar Land Rover will cut its suggested retail price of three models including the Ranger Rover 5.0 V8, Ranger Rover Sports 5.0 V8 and Jaguar F-Type Cabriolet.